Mad About Skin Copper Peptide Serum

 This ingredient is derived from isobutane.
 It is the simplest form of a tertiary alcohol.
 Due to its chemical structure, it is more resistant to oxidation.

-Learn more about T-Butyl AlcoholCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about T-Butyl AlcoholCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.